Jenson Button: Sports car career

-He made his British GT debut in the 2020 season's final round, the three-hour Silverstone 500, sharing the No. 3 Jenson Team Rocket RJN McLaren 720S GT3 with team co-owner Chris Buncombe in a one-off appearance.
+Button made his British GT debut in the 2020 season's final round, the three-hour Silverstone 500, sharing the No. 3 Jenson Team Rocket RJN McLaren 720S GT3 with team co-owner Chris Buncombe in a one-off appearance.
 The two finished the race in fourteenth position.
 Button drove Hendrick Motorsports's NASCAR Next Gen Chevrolet Camaro ZL1 Garage 56 entry alongside sports car driver Mike Rockenfeller and NASCAR racer Jimmie Johnson at the 2023 24 Hours of Le Mans.
 The trio completed 285 laps and were 39th overall following a drive line fault late in the event.
 He entered the ten-hour Petit Le Mans (part of the IMSA SportsCar Championship) driving JDC–Miller MotorSports' Porsche 963 alongside Rockenfeller and Tijmen van der Helm after broadcasting commitments prevented his entry to the Sahlen's Six Hours of The Glen.
 The car started ninth and finished fifth.

 For the 2024 24 Hours of Daytona, Button joined Louis Delétraz, Colton Herta and Jordan Taylor in sharing Wayne Taylor Racing with Andretti's No. 40 Acura ARX-06 GTP car, finishing third overall.
 He returned to the WEC in 2024 and shared Team Jota's No. 38 Porsche 963 with Phil Hanson and Oliver Rasmussen, deciding at the conclusion of 2023 to focus on one series.
 Button appeared to be slower than his teammates and seemed frustrated with slower cars until he came more comfortable by the 24 Hours of Le Mans.
 He finished the season nineteenth in the World Endurance Drivers' Championship, achieving five points-scoring finishes that included a season-best result of sixth at the 6 Hours of Fuji.